 - Enable equal or improved learning outcomes (Jhangiani et al. 2018, Allen et al. 2015)

 Still not convinced?
-Watch this short video from UG colleagues who have used OER and learn why it matters to them.
+Watch this short video from U of G colleagues who have used OER and learn why it matters to them.

-OER are more than just freely accessible resources ("gratis" access) and different than library-licensed resources (content that is not free and has a number of restrictions around how it can be accessed or shared).
+OER are more than just freely accessible resources and different than library-licensed resources (content that is not free and has a number of restrictions around how it can be accessed or shared).